-In keeping with the General Regulations of the School of Graduate Studies (SGS), unsatisfactory performance by the student during the program may cause proceedings to be instituted requiring the student to withdraw.
-The relevant regulation of the SGS can be found at: https://www.queensu.ca/sgs/graduate-calendar/general-regulations.
+In keeping with the General Regulations of the School of Graduate Studies and Postdoctoral Affairs (SGSPA), unsatisfactory performance by the student during the program may cause proceedings to be instituted requiring the student to withdraw.

-Any student who wishes to question the academic decisions of the OT program, the SRT or any of its instructors is strongly recommended to consult the SGSR's policy on Appeals Against Academic Decisions at:
+Any student who wishes to question the academic decisions of the OT program, the SRT or any of its instructors is strongly recommended to consult the SGSPA's policy on Appeals Against Academic Decisions within the Faculty of Health Sciences Graduate Council Manual.